Otto Hölder: Mathematical contributions

-Holder's inequality, named for Hölder, was actually proven earlier by Leonard James Rogers.
+Hölder's inequality, named for Hölder, was actually proven earlier by Leonard James Rogers.
 It is named for a paper in which Hölder, citing Rogers, reproves it; in turn, the same paper includes a proof of what is now called Jensen's inequality, with some side conditions that were later removed by Jensen.

 Hölder is also noted for many other theorems including the Jordan–Hölder theorem, the theorem stating that every linearly ordered group that satisfies an Archimedean property is isomorphic to a subgroup of the additive group of real numbers, the classification of simple groups of order up to 200, the anomalous outer automorphisms of the symmetric group S_{6}, and Hölder's theorem, which implies that the Gamma function satisfies no algebraic differential equation.
 Another idea related to his name is the Hölder condition (or Hölder continuity), which is used in many areas of analysis, including the theories of partial differential equations and function spaces.